Some refinements of the Deligne-Illusie theorem

 which are isomorphisms by assumption. \end{proof}

-\begin{remark} Implicit in the above proof is the subcomplex $\widetilde{{\rm Kos}^q}(u)$ of ${\rm Kos^q(u)}$ whose $i$-th term equals $\exterior^i (Z^1 K) \otimes \Sym^{q-i} K$.
-The two complexes agree in degrees $\geq q-m$, and more generally the quotient ${\rm Kos}^q(u)^{q-i}/\widetilde{{\rm Kos}^q}(u)^{q-i}$ is annihilated by $i!$.
-This subcomplex probably does not have any ``derived meaning,'' (for example, it is not clear that it is decomposable if $\tau_{\leq 1}(K)$ is), but its advantage is that there is a multiplication map $\mu\colon \widetilde{{\rm Kos}^q}(u)\to K$. \end{remark}
+\begin{remark} Implicit in the above proof is the subcomplex $\widetilde{\Kos^q}(u)$ of $\Kos^q(u)$ whose $i$-th term equals $\exterior^i (Z^1 K) \otimes \Sym^{q-i} K$.
+The two complexes agree in degrees $\geq q-m$, and more generally the quotient $\Kos^q(u)^{q-i}/\widetilde{\Kos^q}(u)^{q-i}$ is annihilated by $i!$.
+This subcomplex probably does not have any ``derived meaning,'' (for example, it is not clear that it is decomposable if $\tau_{\leq 1}(K)$ is), but its advantage is that there is a~multiplication map $\mu\colon \widetilde{\Kos^q}(u)\to K$. \end{remark}

 \begin{remark} Our proof of Theorem~\ref{thm:koszul-reconstr} makes use of an explicit model of the cdga $K$.
-Thus, for example, if $K$ and $K'$ are equivalent cdgas to which the theorem applies, it is not obvious whether the quasi-isomorphisms \eqref{eqn:reconstr} we obtain for $K$ and $K'$ are compatible.
-More importantly, it does not apply to the more general case of coconnective $E_\infty$-algebras or cosimplicial commutative rings whose cohomology algebras satisfy axioms (C1)--(C2) of Definition~\ref{def:abstr-koszul-cx}. \end{remark}
+Thus, for example, if $K$ and $K'$ are equivalent cdgas to which the theorem applies, it is not obvious whether the isomorphisms \eqref{eqn:reconstr} we obtain for $K$ and $K'$ are compatible.
+More importantly, it does not apply to the more general case of coconnective $E_\infty$-algebras or cosimplicial commutative rings whose cohomology algebras satisfy axioms (i)--(ii) of Definition~\ref{def:abstr-koszul-cx}. \end{remark}